Fit as a Mama Bear

 How To Warm Up For Your Shoulder Workout

 When you’re short on time it’s hard to prioritize warming up the upper body.
-However, getting your shoulders warmed up before you work them could mean the difference between a great workout and an injury.
+However, getting your shoulders warmed up before you work them could mean the difference between a great workout and an injury (learn how to warm up before working out).

 If you have bands, doing mobility drills before the workout is great (this will help get movement at the shoulder joint).
 Likewise, here is a wonderful upper body warm up in general.